Everyone daydreams of making money in their sleep or creating a life where money drop into your bank account while you’re on a beach somewhere.

 If you end up going the blogging route and starting a site, make sure to read this awesome resource on how to launch your new site!

 If you have some writing chops then another way to build residual income is to self-publish ebooks on amazon.

 Personally, I think this is an incredibly ineffective way to start building passive income.
 If you already have a platform and audience created, then an ebook could be a fantastic way to build your income.

 But writing a book/e-book without any established audience will be incredibly difficult.
-The time investment with little guaranteed success is a big put-off for me.
+The initial investment with little guaranteed success is a big put-off for me.

 8. Create an app

-If you have some great development skills, another way to earn residual income would be creating a cell phone app!
+If you have some great development skills, another way to earn residual income would be to create an app!
 Once you’ve done the hard work in building the app, it can continue to sell or earn advertising income.

 9. Make a video course